 Coding time is defined as the time between the first commit made to a branch to when a pull request is submitted.
 LinearB analyzed data from almost 2,000 teams and over 847,000 branches to establish benchmarks for key engineering metrics, including coding time.

 For the purposes of this post, we're most interested in the coding time row.
 Elite teams spend less than 12 hours coding.
 In practice, this means that whatever they start, they finish by end of day.
 To be honest, this a remarkable feat.

 Most teams take between 12 and 38, which accords with my experiences.
 Anything over 39 (so anything over about 2 full days) is cause for concern.

-In this example, you can see that Coding Time is turning red.
-This means it attention.
-Pickup is orange, so it could be improved as well.
-Review and Deploy are green and healthy.
+In this example, you can see that coding time is turning red.
+This means it needs focus.
+Pickup time is orange, so it could be improved as well.
+Review time and Deploy time are green and healthy.